jumpinjackie/forge-e33-mod/design/BLACK.md

 ### Design Notes

- - In the game, Chapelier summons jars to attack the party of not shot down and causes party exhaustion on defeat.
+ - In the game, Chapelier summons jars to attack the party if not shot down and causes party exhaustion on defeat.
  - Gave it a token generation ability and mechanically represent exhaustion with tap + stun counter.

 ## Clea's Chromatic Mastery